Enabling Efficiency-Precision Trade-offs for Label Trees in Extreme Classification: Introduction

 To overcome the challenge of extremely large label spaces, many state of the art methods first organize the labels hierarchically into a search tree.
 These tree-based methods then learn a separate classifier for each internal node in the tree to predict whether a label relevant to the given context appears in the subtree rooted at that node.
 By utilizing the greedy traversal algorithm of beam search, these methods only evaluate the classifiers along a constant number of paths in the tree, resulting in efficient inference (with costs logarithmic in the number of labels for a balanced binary label tree) \cite{parabel,yu2020pecos}.
 Thus far, the design of this search tree has fallen into one of two categories: \textit{similarity-based} \cite{parabel} or \textit{coding-theoretic} \cite{joulin2016bag_fasttext}.

 Similarity-based methods construct trees that optimize purely for statistical performance.
 These methods ensure that similar labels are placed close together in the tree.
-This helps ensure that the label partitioning at each internal node of the tree is meaningful, and so the tree's internal classifiers can be expected to achieve high accuracy.
+This helps yield meaningful label partitions at each internal node of the tree, and so the tree's internal classifiers can be expected to achieve high accuracy.
 An example of a model that structures its label tree this way is Parabel \cite{parabel}, which constructs its tree by recursively applying balanced 2-means clustering to the set of label embeddings.

-Several e-commerce applications can be formulated as XMC problems.
+Such methods are commonly used in XMC solutions for e-commerce applications.
 One canonical example is product advertising, where the customer query is used as the input, and the catalog of sponsored products is the set of labels.
 Similarly, several forms of personalized recommendations can be modeled in the XMC framework.
 For example, the widget "Products related to this item" on an Amazon product page could be an XMC problem with the current product's information as the context and the products in Amazon's catalog as labels.
 In such applications, it is as important to retrieve results quickly as it is to have results that are relevant for the customer.
 Improvements in training or prediction efficiency of XMC models serving e-commerce applications can also yield savings in infrastructure costs, which must be considered alongside relevance.

 Similarity-based trees, however, do not explicitly aim to address infrastructure costs.
 While tree-based methods scale the computational complexity from linear in the number of labels to logarithmic, further improvements have been achieved when some labels are more frequently matched to the context than others, causing an imbalance in label frequencies \cite{mikolov2013distributed}.
 Not surprisingly, such an imbalance occurs in many XMC datasets, where the label frequencies are often well approximated by a power-law distribution \cite{khandagale2020bonsai}.
 For example, in Wiki-500K, a common benchmark XMC dataset, the most frequent 1\% of the labels can provide at least one relevant label for 50\% of the dataset (Figure \ref{fig:wiki500k_labelFreqs}, see Appendix \ref{app:additionalSims} for more details).
 This phenomenon creates opportunity to further optimize training and inference costs by placing frequently occurring labels higher in the tree.
 Existing similarity-based methods do not perform this optimization, as they consider only the label feature space when clustering, placing every label at the same depth.